Furnish your Booth

 Union jurisdictions prevail over the operation of all material handling equipment, all unloading, reloading and handling of empty containers.
 An exhibitor may move only material that can be hand carried by one person in one trip, without use of dollies, hand trucks or other mechanical equipment.

-Motor vehicles within the exhibit hall shall comply with the San Diego fire department regulations for conventions and special exhibits.
+Motor vehicles within the exhibit hall shall comply with the Anaheim fire department regulations for conventions and special exhibits.
 Fuel tanks, unless never having held fuel, shall be maintained with a quantity not to exceed one quarter of tank capacity or five gallons, whichever is less.
 Caps for fuel tank fill pipes shall be of the locking type and be maintained locked.
-If it is not practical to attach such a cap, an alternative method shall be employed with prior permission from the San Diego fire marshal.
+If it is not practical to attach such a cap, an alternative method shall be employed with prior permission from the Anaheim fire marshal.

 The electrical system shall be de-energized by removing the battery/batteries or removing the battery cables; or disconnecting both battery cables and covering them with electrical tape or other similar insulating material.
 No liquid petroleum gases shall be permitted in the building either for sale or use without approval from fire prevention.